EvansWinner/evanswinner.github.io/sets.md

 ###############################
 ```
 ~~~~~
-This file generated on Tue Jun 10 01:27:11 PM MDT 2025 on googoo.
+This file generated on Wed Nov  5 11:11:32 PM MST 2025 on smacky.

 The Makefile command line was: kallychore -m sets.kc | \